AdS$_{3}$ spacetime wormhole fluctuations and their impact on false vacuum decay: The tunneling rate

+If both wormholes and the multi-connected structure of the universe can be observed in the future, this may serve as a potential clue for the wormhole fluctuations.
+However, wormholes can be generated not only through wormhole fluctuations; they may also be produced by other mechanisms, such as the formation of Schwarzschild black holes or the evolution of false vacuum bubbles~\cite{SEA,WDJ77}.
+Therefore, such observational clues may not be sufficient to confirm the existence of wormhole fluctuations.
+Since BWFs are quantum processes, and current observations suggest that the present universe behaves classically, it may be difficult to directly detect BWFs through the classical cosmological observations.
+However, the early universe remnants might provide a clue.

+According to holographic duality, an AdS-Schwarzschild wormhole is dual to a thermofield double state of the SYK system~\cite{J712,MJ712,PDA712}.
+The properties of the AdS-Schwarzschild wormhole can be derived from both gravity theory and the SYK system~\cite{MJ712}.
+In~\cite{DAJ77}, the authors experimentally simulated wormholes using a thermofield double state of the SYK system.
+The experimental results (such as variations in mutual information) are consistent with theoretical predictions.
+Therefore, beyond astronomical observations, wormholes may also be simulated experimentally~\cite{DAJ77,CS77}.
+Consequently, it is natural to expect that wormhole fluctuations could also be simulated in the future.
+In short, detecting wormhole fluctuations remains an important open problem that deserves further investigation.

-To sum up, in this section, we demonstrate that the rate of creating the spacetime configuration $(\Pi(2)_{22}, \Pi_{12})$ should be described by the quantity $\Gamma(\Pi(2)_{22}, \Pi_{12})$.
-We show that the genus fluctuations is more likely to occur in the AdS$_{3}$ spacetime with a more negative cosmological constant.
-We also show that the fatter wormhole is easier to create than the thin wormhole.
-The total rate of tunneling from the genus zero AdS$_{3}$ state to the high genus spacetime state is described by $\Gamma(g-1)$.
+To sum up, in this section, we demonstrate that the rate of creating the spacetime configuration $(\Pi(2)_{22}, \Pi_{12})$ is described by the quantity $\Gamma(\Pi(2)_{22}, \Pi_{12})$.
+We show that BWFs are more likely to occur in AdS$_{3}$ spacetime with a more negative cosmological constant.
+We also show that smaller wormholes are easier to create.
+The total rate of tunneling from the genus zero AdS$_{3}$ state to a higher genus spacetime state is described by $\Gamma(g-1)$.
 The rate $\Gamma(g-1)$ rapidly decreases as the genus increases.
 Thus, the dominant fluctuations are the genus one fluctuations.